DavidTHW/react-notes/README.md

 ## Requirements
-- As a user, When I login with the correct credential, I should be able to access my personal notes.
+- As a user, When I login with the correct credential, I should be able to access my personal notes. can refer to user list from mocks (users)
-- As a user, When I login with the wrong credential, I should receive a message saying "invalid username/password"
+- As a user, When I login with the wrong credential, I should receive a message saying "invalid username/password" working
-- As a user, I should not be able to access my personal notes without validating my credential.
+- As a user, I should not be able to access my personal notes without validating my credential. working
-- As a user, I want to be able to add a note in my personal note.
+- As a user, I want to be able to add a note in my personal note works with redux
-- As a user, I want to be able to delete a note in my personal note.
+- As a user, I want to be able to delete a note in my personal note. works with redux
-- As a user, I want to be able to view a note details in my personal note.
+- As a user, I want to be able to view a note details in my personal note. can click the show details button
-- As a note, I should have a title that is shown in the user's personal notes
+- As a note, I should have a title that is shown in the user's personal notes title is show, click show details to see the detail info
-- As a note, I should have a description that is shown in the detail view.
+- As a note, I should have a description that is shown in the detail view. the content is shown in the detail view

+  done with redux-toolkit , react-router-6 in functional components, nanoid to generate random ids (for delete and add post)

 ## Submission
 go to your private repo settings and add the reviewers as the collaborators